formbricks/formbricks/README.md

 ```

+Note: The environment variables are used at build time.
+When you change environment variables later, you need to rebuild the image with `docker compose build` for the changes to take effect.

-Start the docker compose process to build and spin up the snoopForms container as well as the PostgreSQL database.
+Finally start the docker compose process to build and spin up the snoopForms container as well as the PostgreSQL database.

 ```bash